howtographql/howtographql/content/backend/graphql-java/5-authentication.md

 </Instruction>

-With all this behind, all that's left is to test it out in Graph*i*QL:
+With all this behind, all that's left is to test it out in GraphiQL:

 ![](http://i.imgur.com/W3XsMKY.png)